tylerbeck/generator-power/README.md

 ##Setup
+This project is intended to be forked and customized.
+Once forked, additional template types can be added and additional bower dependencies can be configured.

 First install yo (requires node): `npm install -g yo`
 Next install this generator: `npm install -g generator-front-end`

-To run the generator, `cd` to the desired directory and run `yo front-end`.
+To run the generator, `cd` to an empty/uninitialized project directory and run `yo front-end`.
-A series of prompts will allow you to customize the installation.
+A series of prompts will allow you to select and customize the installation.